palfalvi/badirater/README.md

 Usage
 -----

-For detailed usage please refer to the `vignettes` page.
+For detailed usage please refer to the [this website](https://palfalvi.github.io/badirater/).